kary5678/INDE-577/README.md

 # INDE 577: Data Science & Machine Learning

 This repository hosts code for a data science and machine learning course.
 Concepts are illustrated in Jupyter notebooks applying relevant algorithms on a dataset.
-The algorithms include both supervised methods for classification and regression, as well as unsupervised learning methods.
+The algorithms include both supervised methods for classification and regression, as well as unsupervised learning methods for clustering and dimensionality reduction.

 ## Contents